 7-Pin Connectors like the one pictured are very common for RV’s and other biggerish trailers.
 This is the style we recommend.
 Other styles exist — though the pin-outs are often different.
 Several industrial styles are similar and definately use different pins.

 It is OK to leave a pin or two blank (unused and unconnected).
-For instance, if you want Auxiliary Power, but don’t have back-up lights, then just leave the purple wire out.
+For instance, looking at the trailer wiring diagram, if you want Auxiliary Power, but don’t have back-up lights, then just leave the purple wire out.
 A blank spot (unconnected pin) doesn’t hurt anything.

 The Trailer Wiring Diagram and Connector Application Chart